-A common use for documents is to create instructions that can be shared with clients who are not logged into IT Glue.
-You can make a document available for external use (to share with unauthenticated users) by editing the document and making it "public," which means anyone with the link can view it.
+A common use for documents is provide instructions that can be shared with clients who are not logged in to IT Glue.
+You can make a document available for external use (to share with unauthenticated users) by editing the document and making it "public".
+This means anyone with the link can view it.

-After making a document public, we recommend moving it to a folder that has the word External in its name.
+After making a document public, we recommend moving it to a folder that is clearly labelled External in its folder name.
 This way, it's easy to know where to find documents that can be shared externally.